rieckpil/progmot/content/post/fighting-mental-health.md

 I've identitfied and defined three guiding principles for me: Freedom, Harmony and Adventure.
 Anything that doesn't pay towards it, is not an option.

+Life is both sugar and stryhtcnine.
+There's ebb and flow.
+There's good and bad.
+There's joy and pain.
+There's light and darkness.

 Dark days.
 Pretty dark ...